 Seek medical attention right away if any of these SEVERE side effects occur:

-Decreased sexual desire or ability; diarrhea; dizziness; dry mouth; nausea; trouble sleeping; vomiting.
+Diarrhea; dizziness; drowsiness; dry mouth; headache; nausea; stomach pain; trouble sleeping; vomiting.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of Viibryd:

 Store Viibryd at room temperature, between 59 and 86 degrees F (15 and 30 degrees C).
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep Viibryd out of the reach of children and away from pets.

 - If you have any questions about Viibryd, please talk with your doctor, pharmacist, or other health care provider.

 - Viibryd is to be used only by the patient for whom it is prescribed.
 Do not share it with other people.